What Kind of Flooring Increases Home Value?

 Which rooms matter most when it comes to flooring and home value?

-Contrary to what all those home renovations on HGTV made you think, not every room needs to have the ideal flooring; there are definitely rooms where it matters more than others.
+Contrary to what all those home renovations on HGTV made you think, not every room needs to have the ideal flooring.
+There are definitely rooms where it matters more than others.
 Additionally, the ideal type of flooring may be different for each room.

 The main areas of the home, such as the entryway, living areas, dining areas, and kitchen, are typically the first that buyers will see and will set the mood and tone for the rest of the home.
 Getting the flooring right in these areas is the first priority.

 Ashlynn Petrocco, a top real estate agent in Dallas, Texas who’s sold homes in as few as seven days, explains that buyers want to see hard surfaces in the main areas of the home.
-“Wood flooring or even laminate,” she says, “and anything hard surface over carpet.”
+“Wood flooring or even laminate,” she says, “and anything hard surface over the carpet.”

 While Singsheim agrees that hardwood or a similarly-looking luxury vinyl flooring option is best for the main areas, it can be tasteful to use a nice marble, stone, ceramic, or porcelain tile floor for the main entryway and/or mudroom.
 “Tile flooring, in general, has always been popular.
 These are great for landings inside doorways and can be used in tandem with other floorings when done well.”

 As for the bedrooms (especially on the top floor), believe it or not, carpet is still a good choice.
 “A lot of people still use carpet on the second floor instead of the first,” explains Singsheim.
-“It can help reduce noise, especially when there are young children, it’s more comfortable in areas where you may be spending more time on the ground, and it keeps the floors warmer.”
+“It can help reduce noise, especially when there are young children.
+It’s more comfortable in areas where you may be spending more time on the ground, and it keeps the floors warmer.”

 So while hardwood may be more aesthetically pleasing, it’s okay to choose comfort in bedrooms.